-- 6. Turn the box over, glue the other end wall in place and tape securely.
-Clean away any excess glue. - 7.
-Glue the brace inside the top front edge of the box (it will be concealed by the trim).
-When the glue is completely dry (24 hours recommended), sand lightly as needed and paint all surfaces, interior and exterior, with gesso or another good primer/sealer. - 8.
-The trim pieces (Fig. 3) cover the exposed front edges of the box and help make it a little stronger.
+- check.
+Tip: when you glue this wall in place, apply a glue line to the bottom and the back wall (where you marked the panels earlier), and to the top edge of the divider.
+Tip the wall when you put it in; you will be able to flex the top panel a little bit to avoid getting glue where you do not want it.
+When it is in and straight, tape it at the front edges and add weights to the top while the glue dries.
+Clean away any excess glue. - Glue the brace inside the top front edge of the box (it will be concealed by the trim).
+When the glue is completely dry (24 hours recommended), sand lightly as needed and paint all surfaces, interior and exterior, with gesso or another good primer/sealer.

+- 10. The trim pieces (Fig. 3) cover the exposed front edges of the box and help make it a little stronger.
 However, it is easier to complete the interior finishing without the trim, so it's fine to wait until decorating is complete before gluing it on.
-If you plan to stain it, do that before gluing. - Manufactured door and window units are made to fit thicker walls.
+If you plan to stain it, do that before gluing. - \ Manufactured door and window units are made to fit thicker walls.
 You can make your own doors and windows, using strip wood and/or cardstock, or you can add to the thickness of the walls on the interior using inexpensive foam-core board, available at craft stores, so that standard units will fit.
 (Always prime/paint both sides of foam core to prevent warping.)